SettleMint

 Business impact

-• Issuer: The issuer must keep enough denomination asset in the treasury throughout the yield period.
-Yield obligations are fixed by the configured rate, interval, and period range.
+Holders can claim completed-period yield in proportion to their balance at each interval snapshot.
+The issuer must keep enough denomination asset in the treasury throughout the yield period.
+The schedule fixes obligations by the configured rate, interval, and period range.

 Risks and abuse cases